-There are areas that are known for criminal activities, narcotics and prostitution, so tourists are strongly recommended to stay in places far from them.
+Some areas are known for criminal activities, narcotics, and prostitution, so tourists are strongly recommended to stay in places far from them.

 Stations are often unsupervised, so be vigilant while on the trains as homeless and panhandlers are common, and there are pickpockets everywhere.

-That being said there are a lot of accidents that occur and hit and runs are becoming a real problem in certain areas of the city.
+That being said there are a lot of accidents that occur and hits and runs are becoming a real problem in certain areas of the city.

-Long time residents clai that the city has gotten worse over the last twenty years because of traffic problems.
+Long-time residents claim that the city has gotten worse over the last twenty years because of traffic problems.